Touring the Highlands in an electric car

 EV charging points in the far north

 It’s important to plan your accommodation in advance to ensure availability and access to EV chargers.
 Selected hotels now offer overnight charging facilities, allowing you to power up your vehicle while you sleep.
 For example, our hotel near Thurso has three chargers available for guest use.
 We have two 22kW fast charge points and one ultra-rapid 120kW charger, believed to be the northernmost ultra-rapid charger in the UK.
 Public charging stations are also available in key towns like Wick and Thurso, as well as at certain attractions.
-So with some forward planning, you can ensure your electric vehicle stays powered up throughout your journey.
+So if you are looking for the best places to stay near Thurso, Orkney, John o’Groats, Wick and Scrabster, you can ensure your electric vehicle stays powered up throughout your journey with us.

 Exploring our region sustainably

 Driving in the Scottish Highlands by electric car allows you to visit its many attractions with minimal environmental impact.
 Here in the far north, there is so much to discover!
 The Castle of Mey, once the beloved retreat of the Queen Mother, is a must-see with stunning gardens and coastal views.
 The Duncansby Stacks, just beyond John O’ Groats, offers a dramatic seascape with towering rock formations and abundant birdlife.
 Further west, the rugged beauty of Dunnet Head, the northernmost point of mainland Britain, provides breathtaking panoramas.
-Plan your activities with our Things To Do Guide.
+Plan your activities with our Things To Do Guide and us our 4 star luxury Thurso accommodation as a base.

 Taking an electric car to the far north of Scotland is becoming easier and easier.
 With careful planning and an awareness of charging locations, you can experience the raw beauty of the Highlands in a sustainable and relaxing way.
-Find out more about sustainability at the Ulbster Arms in Caithness.
+Find out more about sustainability at the best hotel in Thurso and Caithness, the Ulbster Arms hotel and restaurant.